-National Board Certification has long since been considered a pinnacle of one’s teaching career, and it’s an official process by which standout educators are developed, retained and recognized as being the best the profession has to offer.
-To earn National Board Certification, teachers must demonstrate the positive classroom impact they have made, and must prove their interest in ongoing education.
+National Board Certification has long since been considered a pinnacle of one’s teaching career, and it’s an official process by which standout educators are developed, retained, and recognized as being the best the profession has to offer.
+To earn National Board Certification, teachers must demonstrate the positive classroom impact they have made and must prove their interest in ongoing education.
 Any teacher who has embarked upon the process of obtaining this certification can tell you that it is challenging.
-Challenging as it may be, the certification is not impossible, and can be obtained with adequate preparation.
+Challenging as it may be, the certification is not impossible and can be obtained with adequate preparation.
 If you are considering pursuing National Board Certification, below are some ways that you can effectively prepare.

 Know the Process and Requirements

 In order to qualify to obtain National Board Certification, you must have state teaching certification, a bachelor’s degree, and at least three years teaching or school counseling experience.
 You need to know up front that the process will take at least a year to complete, and some teachers take longer than one year.
-You will be assessed on a set of standards that actual educators deemed as evidence of the most competent of teachers.
+You’ll be assessed on a set of standards that actual educators deemed as evidence of the most competent of teachers.
 You will take a written exam and create an extensive portfolio.
 You will also choose a certification area, and you will have to provide lots of evidence from your classroom to complete your portfolio.
 Work samples, videos, pictures, and much more will be necessary in order to prove your competence.

 The process takes a year or more because it’s a lot of work.
 If you are not managing your time, the process can become tedious and yield burn out.
 The temptation to procrastinate will be looming, so it’s important for you to adopt and use effective time management during this process.
 You will need two schedules – one long-term and one weekly.
 Your long-term schedule should plan deadlines for completing the portions of the portfolio.
 This can serve as a guide to make sure that you don’t get behind.
 Your weekly schedule should carve out time each week for working on the tasks at hand and preparing for the weekly exam.
 As a teacher, you are indubitably busy.
 Don’t cause undue stress with a fallacious expectation of finding time.
 Make time and stick to it.